nadethoughts/Aetheria/Campaigns/Nimble/Session 05 Report.md

 ## Executive Summary

 Session 05 expanded the party's mountain investigation into a regional mystery and ended with a devastating personal loss for Umbrail.
-The group began among the bodies of the orcs and boars defeated at the end of Session 04.
-Every orc carried some form of broken fang as a tribal token, providing the first recognizable marker for the hostile group.
+The group began among the bodies of the Black Fang orcs and boars defeated at the end of Session 04.
+Every orc carried some form of broken fang as a tribal token, providing the first recognizable marker for the hostile tribe.
 The party also discussed how best to use the newly recovered Flamecaller's Talisman.

 The campaign shifted into a hex-crawl structure, with mountain hexes normally requiring three days of travel and a growing chance of encounters.
 The party initially followed the orcs' trail, but severe weather slowed the journey and forced them into shelter beneath a rocky overhang.
 Giant wolf-like predators attacked during the storm.
 Lil Chang used exceptional speed and repeated attacks to knock one creature over a cliff and crush another's throat, while the rest of the party survived a dangerous grapple-heavy fight.